Lucasmillen1/flex-ownedshops/README.md

 **Translations**

-- This script is available in English, Dutch, and Turkish
+- This script is available in English, working on more translations!

 **Notes**
 - Keep machines NIL until I have a chance to see why so many spawn.
 Use ped instead.